You are currently on Hearing Direct UK

 Untreated hearing loss can be a significant cause of psychological withdrawal from social activities, leading to a feeling of isolation, lack of self-confidence and depression.
 That is why early detection is very important.
 The earlier the issue is identified, the easier it is for the patient to adjust to a hearing aid and the sooner they can start enjoying the freedom of being able to hear well again.

-At Hearing Direct, you will find a collection of affordable hearing aids.
+At Hearing Direct, you will find a collection of affordable devices.

 The HD 250 is packed full of the best bits and is one of our most popular models.
 As an in-the-ear device, it's almost invisible when worn.
 There’s no need to visit an audiologist for a fitting, as one size fits all.